MEET OUR STAFF

 Wendy is a Licensed Professional Counselor and a National Board certified counselor.
 She holds a Master’s in Counseling Psychology from Arcadia University and a Bachelor’s in Psychology from LaSalle University.
 Wendy has received training in Ecosystemic Structural Family Therapy (ESFT) and Attachment, Regulation and Competency Framework (ARC).
 In her sessions, Wendy utilizes different therapeutic interventions according to her clients’ needs, such as Cognitive Behavioral Therapy (CBT), Acceptance and Commitment Therapy (ACT), and mindfulness.
 Wendy began her career working in a community mental health agency in Philadelphia.
 She worked with children and adults of all ages, providing individual, couples, and family therapy.
 Wendy went on to work as a school counselor serving young students in the Philadelphia area.
 Wendy has also worked in a private practice setting, where she found her passion in working with young adults.

-Kaitlyn (she/her/hers) is a Licensed Clinical Social Worker (LCSW), and is a therapist as well as the assistant coordinator for case management with Tuttleman Counseling Services.
+Kaitlyn (she/her/hers) is a Licensed Clinical Social Worker (LCSW), and is a therapist as well as the assistant coordinator for case management and referral with Tuttleman Counseling Services.
 Kaitlyn holds a master's in social work from Simmons University and a Bachelor's degree in Secondary Education from Bloomsburg University.
 Kaitlyn has worked as an educator as well as a social worker and has a passion for helping students at the collegiate level reach their full potential.
 Kaitlyn utilizes different therapeutic techniques, dependent on her client's needs, such as Cognitive Behavioral Therapy, aspects of Narrative Therapy, Motivational Interviewing, as well as implementing relaxation and mindfulness techniques.
 Kaitlyn also works from a strength-based perspective, assisting clients in owning their skills, and making positive change within their lives.
 Kaitlyn believes that mental health is an important aspect in everyone's lives and is something to be embraced and discussed.
 Kaitlyn prides herself on providing a therapeutic environment where student's can express themselves fully, laugh, cry, and create goals that will help them become the best version of themselves, for themselves.

 Group Therapy Program